mamonraab/violance-detection-in-video-with-pytroch/README.md

         return out[:, -1, :]
 ```

-now the full model code can be lke this
+now the full model code can be like this

 ```